jjmena/rock-paper-scissors/README.md

 - dev
 - default

-Both are configured with the same configuration in
+Both are configured with the same configuration in:

 ``` application.properties ```
 ``` application-dev.properties ```

-Both could be configured to change even port, root path and CORS enabled.
+Both could be configured to change the port, root path and CORS enabled hosts.
 For example:

 ```
 application.cors.origins=http://localhost:4000